How to Treat Infection in Chicken and Poultry with Banixx

 Read more - https://en.wikipedia.org/wiki/Feather_pecking

 Vent area infections.
 The vent is the small opening in a chicken’s butt that serves as both a reproductive opening and a feces discharge door.
 Both poop and eggs are ejected through this one small opening.
 A healthy vent will be pink and moist.
 Sometimes a hard build-up of feces will be visible covering the vent.
 Your chick cannot poo and will die if not treated.
-This will be relatively easy to identify visually and, moreover, it’s a life-threatening problem.
+This will be relatively easy to identify visually and, moreover, it could be a life-threatening problem in a young chicken.
 Your chick, in turn, will exhibit sluggishness and is in much discomfort and pain.
 Adult birds rarely succumb to this.

 chicken vent gleet infection

 If you’re are treating your Chicks or Chickens for something that we have described here, yet you are not seeing an improvement, please do not hesitate to contact your consulting Veterinarian.
-Our descriptions are generally stated and are not meant to cover every poultry problem.
+Our descriptions are generally stated and are not meant to cover every backyard chicken healthy problem.
 Our Banixx for Chixx product is a superior antimicrobial but some situations may require stronger measures, such as chicken antibiotics to combat the infection.
-Rest assured, Banixx, as a topical remedy, works hand-in-glove with any prescription. that your chicken has.
+Rest assured, Banixx, as a topical remedy, works hand-in-glove with any prescription for chickens that your Vet may write for your feathered friend.

 Read more - https://hoeggerfarmyard.com/how-to-easily-diagnose-and-treat-fowl-pox/